JannikWempe/mcp-lexware-office/README.md

 - **get-invoices**

-  - Get a list of invoices from LexOffice
+  - Get a list of invoices from Lexware Office
   - Inputs:
     - `status` (array of strings, optional): Filter by invoice status ("open", "draft", "paid", "paidoff", "voided").
 Default: all statuses
     - `page` (number, optional): Page number to retrieve (starts at 0).
 Default: 0